mrbobbytables/thegrid/README.md

 ##### Want to do something worthwhile with Jenkins?

-Lets build a container that can be used to push things to marathon.
+Let's build a container that can be used to push things to marathon.

 **Note** If using the vagrant image, skip to step 3.